cloudnative-pg/cloudnative-pg/docs/src/expose_pg_services.md

 Then, if you've installed NGINX Ingress Controller as suggested in their documentation, you should have an `ingress-nginx` service.
 You'll have to add the 5432 port to the `ingress-nginx` service to expose it.
-Incoming connections on port 5432 will be redirected to your database.
+The ingress will redirect incoming connections on port 5432 to your database.

 ```yaml
 apiVersion: v1